|Origins||Annexed c. 1863|

-|Gangs founded||Insane Unknowns, Latin Panthers Organization,|
+|Gangs founded||Insane Unknowns, Latin Panthers Organization, Spanish Lords,|

-In the year 1863 the City Of Chicago annexed the Bucktown area (then known as Holstein) while Jefferson remained a community of its own.
+In the year 1863 the City of Chicago annexed the Bucktown area (then known as Holstein) while Jefferson remained a community of its own.
 Another part of the future Logan Square area was another town named “Maplewood.”

-After the Great Chicago Fire of 1871 the towns of Jefferson and Maplewood began to grow at a faster rate with several more houses being built.
+After the Great Chicago Fire of 1871, the towns of Jefferson and Maplewood began to grow at a faster rate with several more houses being built.
 In the year 1889 both Jefferson and Maplewood were annexed into the city of Chicago and the area was renamed “Logan Square” which was named after General John A. Logan.
 The neighborhood was then immediately paved and public transportation was put in place.
 Housing construction grew more after the annexation.

 After World War I Russian Jews and Polish immigrants arrived in large numbers making the 1920s one of the best times for Logan Square as the community grew tremendously.